TYChen1102/ac215_SmartEats/README.md

 #### Continuous Integration (CI)

 #### Continuous Deployment (CD)
 1. Ensure Kubernetes Cluster is running at `http://<YOUR INGRESS IP>.sslip.io`.
-In our project, the app is deployed at http://34.45.44.240.sslip.io/
 2. Make some changes to the app, such as updating the color and font of the text in the frontend.
     ```
     <h3 className="feature-card-title text-xl font-semibold mb-2 text-blue-600">AI Chatbot</h3>